 Intercity buses from places like Limassol run very frequently and are a cheap and easy mode of transport.

 Omodos is a cute little village with small alleys and picturesque views.
 The Holy Cross Monastery which supposedly holds a part of the Holy Cross and the Holy Rope is worth a visit, even if you're not Orthodox.
-Omodos is also a hub for wine tastings and if we're completely honest, we would probably stay the night to do a tasting if we could do it again.

 You cannot visit Cyprus without visiting at least one monastery as the island has a long Greek Orthodox history.
 Kykkos monastery with its painted archways, relic collection and beautiful church is definitely worth a visit.
-Make sure to also check out the tomb of Archbishop Makarios III and the Throni of Panagia Kykkou with its beautiful views of the surrounding Troodos mountains when you're in the area. ****
+Make sure to also check out the tomb of Archbishop Makarios III and the Throni of Panagia Kykkou with its beautiful views of the surrounding Troodos Mountains when you're in the area.

 Most buses are going from Limassol to the Troodos mountains if you want to spend one or more nights to do a wine tasting or some hiking.
 For example, bus 40 leaves from Limassol to Omodos several times a day.
 In general, travelling around the Troodos mountains by public transport is quite tedious.
-So if you're lazy like us, there are several great tour options.
-We only paid 20€ for a day trip to Omodos, Kykkos monastery, and Chrysorrogiatissa monastery which was totally worth it.

 This post contains affiliate links.
 If you use these links to buy something we may earn a commission.
 You would help us a lot if you do so.
 Thanks.